lyda/migrate/build_windows/README.txt

   For convinience you can run makebisonflex.bat after setting the PATH which will check for the executables and invoke them.
-* compile with your environment, for example via IDE by opening the solution and click "build" or by starting the VS/WinSDK command prompt and calling msbuild "GnuCOBOL.sln" /p:Platform=x64 /Configuration=Release
+* compile with your environment, for example via IDE by opening the solution and click "build" or by starting the VS/WinSDK command prompt and doing pushd X:\path\to\gnu-cobol\build_windows\vsYYYY msbuild "GnuCOBOL.sln" /p:Platform=x64 /Configuration=Release replace YYYY with the Visual Studio version you've used and with using the platform/configuration you want to build

 How to create the dist package:

 * set up the above
-* compile the release version you want (Win32 and/or x64)
+* compile the release version you want (x86/Win32 and/or x64)
 * sign the binaries if needed
 * if you want a 7z and have a non-standard installation: change "makedist.bat"
 * call "makedist.bat" (uses the last build from Win32\release and x64\release)